zzzprojects/sqlbulkcopy-tutorial/docs/pages/troubleshooting/timeout-expired.md

 ### Fix

-- INCREASE the bulkCopyTimeout
+- INCREASE the BulkCopyTimeout value (default = 30s).
-- DECREASE the batchSize
+- DECREASE the BatchSize value (default = unlimited).

 > The bulkCopyTimeout is by batch, not for the whole bulk operation.